Tunable phonon induced steady state coherence in a double quantum dot

 We specifically consider a semiconductor double-quantum-dot (DQD) embedded on a substrate~\cite{measuring_phonons_2010,Colless2014,Petta1,Petta2,Petta3,Petta4,Petta5} which realize a charge qubit coupled to a phononic bath ~\cite{DiVincenzo,phonon_spectral_deriv}.
 It has been previously demonstrated that properties of the DQD may be used to extract information about the phononic bath \cite{measuring_phonons_2010,Colless2014}.
 In a recent experiment, ~\cite{Petta1, Petta2}, the DQD and substrate were coupled to an auxiliary optical cavity which was in turn used to experimentally characterize the spectral density of the substrate phonons.
-In this letter, we model the dynamical evolution of these platforms and focus on their steady state-properties.
-Remarkably, we find that the presence of phonons autonomously drives the DQD charge qubit to a steady state that has coherence in the energy eigenbasis while retaining a significant degree of purity.
+In this article, we model the dynamical evolution of these platforms and focus on their steady state-properties.
+Remarkably, we find that the presence of phonons {\em autonomously} drives the DQD charge qubit to a steady state that has coherence in the energy eigenbasis while retaining a significant degree of purity.
 This surprising result finds its explanation in the particular structure of the system-bath interaction~\cite{Giacomo_SSC}.
-Furthermore, the magnitude of steady-state coherence can be controlled via experimentally tunable parameters.
-This is proven through an explicit calculation and characterization of the steady state Bloch vector of the charge qubit as a function of the controllable Hamiltonian parameters.
+Furthermore, the magnitude of steady-state coherence can be controlled by changing the experimentally tunable parameters of the qubit Hamiltonian, the detuning and the hopping.
+This is proven through an explicit calculation and characterization of the steady state Bloch vector of the charge qubit as a function of the controllable Hamiltonian parameters. { We also show that the coherence is also robust to presence of fermionic leads.}